inigoval/inigoval/README.md

-🏄 Applied Scientist at Wayve 🏄‍♂️
+applied science at wayve 🏄‍♂️
 <!--
 **inigoval/inigoval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.